arkadiuszPasciak/windows98/src/docs/reference/cli.md

 ### packages:check-updates

 Command is used to run the npm-check-update tool, which `scans` your project's package.json file for `outdated dependencies` and displays a list of `available updates`.
-This command runs the packages-check-updates script defined in your `package.json` file, which typically invokes the npm-check-update utility to identify and report packages that have newer versions available.
+This command runs the npm:check-updates script defined in your `package.json` file, which typically invokes the npm-check-update utility to identify and report packages that have newer versions available.
 By executing this command, you can stay informed about package updates, ensuring that your project remains up-to-date with the latest improvements and security fixes from the dependency ecosystem.

 ```bash
 npm run packages:check-updates